How to Write a Novel

 6. Writing a Novel: Theme or Idea

-Theme is the most abstract idea of your novel.
+Theme is the most abstract idea or ideas of your novel.
 Any number of plots can suggest the same basic theme.
 Perhaps the theme is the seductive nature of the pursuit of money, or let’s say it’s the rite of passage from innocence to experience.
 Any number of plots have been borne out of familiar thematic patterns.

 When writing a novel, should you begin with a theme in mind?
 Some writers do, but many writers argue against doing this, claiming that this leads to authorial intrusion, to manipulation intended to make a point.
 In other words, theme should be a natural byproduct of storytelling, not the primary focus of the storyteller.